surfly/docs/basic-integration/surfly-integration-with-tag-manager.md

 <a href="https://www.surfly.com/">![logo](../images/logosmall.png)</a>
 #Surfly integration with Tag Manager

-Tag management systems are mostly used to inject Javascript into websites for marketing purposes.
-But with most tag managers it is possible to inject any type of html into your website, and not only scripts.
-You can add text, buttons, etc. and even implement Surfly through a tag management system.

-In this chapter we'll show you how to add a basic Surfly implementation to your website using Google Tag Manager.
+In this chapter we'll show you how to add Surfly to your website using Google Tag Manager.

 ####The Features